0Xyousefi/0xyousefi/README.md

 ## Hi there   <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="22px">

 ### About Me:
-I am a Montreal based Data Analyst orignally from Iran.
+I am a Montreal-based Data Analyst originally from Iran.
 Always curious to learn new technologies.
 A bit enthusiast for data and Python💜.
-Love to read reasearch in my free time.
+Love to read research in my free time.

 ## Love working with